DanielOnGitHub17/vode/README.md

 ## 🎯 What is VODE?

-**VODE** (Virtual Online Developer Examination) is an AI-powered technical interview platform that conducts real-time coding interviews with candidates.
+**VODE** is an AI-powered technical interview platform that conducts real-time coding interviews with candidates.
 It uses advanced AI models to:

 - **Generate Questions**: Creates dynamic coding problems tailored to difficulty levels and topics
 - **Provide Real-Time Feedback**: Gives intelligent, context-aware coaching during the interview